 \section{Related work}

-\paragraph{Efficient Adaptation} Recently, there has been many variants of adapter-based finetuning methods proposed where a set of adapter modules are introduced into the transformer model~\cite{vaswani2017attention}.
-These modules can either be introduced as extra \emph{adapter} layers into the transformer block~\cite{houlsby2019parameter,liu2022few,pfeiffer2020adapterfusion}, or as an additional set of parameters modifying input layer activations \cite{asai2022attempt,lester2021power,li2021prefix,liu2023gpt}.
-Although these approaches introduce a relatively small number of parameters into the model, they deteriorate model's latency in online inference, especially in large-scale production scenarios.
+\paragraph{Efficient Adaptation} Recently, many adapter-based fine-tuning methods have been proposed, introducing adapter modules into transformer models~\citep{vaswani2017attention}.
+These modules can either be introduced as extra \textit{adapter} layers into the transformer block~\citep{houlsby2019parameter,liu2022few,pfeiffer2020adapterfusion}, or as an additional set of parameters modifying input layer activations \citep{asai2022attempt,lester2021power,li2021prefix,liu2023gpt}.
+While these approaches add relatively few trainable parameters, they increase latency during online inference, posing challenges for large-scale production deployments.

-\paragraph{Low-rank Adaptation} Low-rank adaptation of transformer models, proposed by LoRA~\cite{lora}, offers a strong alternative to previous PEFT methods, where the generalization performance is competitive to full finetuning while not introducing any further latency during inference phase.
-Building upon the LoRA method, there has been many recent efforts to improve its learning curve~\cite{dora,hayou2024lora+,meng2024pissa}, reduce the trainable parameters~\cite{adalora,kopiczko2023vera,renduchintala2023tied}, or even training it with quantized pretrained weights to substantially improve memory footprint during training~\cite{dettmers2024qlora,li2023loftq}.
+\paragraph{Low-rank Adaptation} Low-rank adaptation of transformer models, proposed by LoRA~\citep{lora}, offers a strong alternative to previous PEFT methods, where the generalization performance is competitive to full fine-tuning while not introducing any further latency during inference phase.
+Building upon the LoRA method, there has been many recent efforts to improve its learning curve~\citep{dora,hayou2024lora+,meng2024pissa}, reduce the trainable parameters~\citep{adalora,kopiczko2023vera,renduchintala2023tied}, or even training it with quantized pre-trained weights to improve memory footprint during training~\citep{dettmers2024qlora,li2023loftq}.
 Our method, LoRA-XS, falls in the second category, where we aim to significantly reduce trainable parameters while performing competitively to LoRA over various benchmarks and different model scales.
-It is worth noting that our proposed approach is orthogonal to methods like QLoRA~\cite{dettmers2024qlora} as LoRA-XS can also be applied on a quantized model to both address pretrained model's memory usage, as well as significantly reducing trainable parameters\footnote{In this work, all experiments are performed on 16-bit models and we leave experiments on quantized models for future work.}.